 Each sloka ends with "VANDAYAAMI NAARASIMHA SARASWATHEESHA PAAHIMAAM".
 The stotra is now familiar as Narasimha Saraswati ashtaka.
 Shreeguru blessed Narahari and said, whoever recite the shloka every day with full devotion, they will get Ashta Aishwarya, Spiritual power, wealth, fame and noble offspring.

 After worshipping Audumbar tree at Sangam, worship Sangameshwara in the Sangameshwaralaya temple with devotion which is exact behind of Swamy Paduka temple in Sangam.
 This Shivalinga is like Mallikarjuna of Srisailam.
-Bow to Nandi and Chandi and have 3 rounds like round from Nandi to Chandi and Chandi to Nandi back and have darshan of Lord Shankara.
+Bow to Nandi and Chandi and have 3 rounds like round from Nandi to Chandi and Chandi to Nandi back and have darshan of God Shankara.

-Ash hill is nearer to Sangam and it is said that there was a hill from which Ash came from the days of Lord Parashurama.
-Lord Parashurama performed penance at this place.
+Ash hill is nearer to Sangam and it is said that there was a hill from which Ash came from the days of God Parashurama.
+God Parashurama performed penance at this place.
 The ash is very powerful and now it is in the form of Mud only.
 The wearing of ash by mixing with udhi is very powerful and it will protect those persons from DRISHTI doshas.
 If the ash is applied slightly every day on the stomach part of pregnant ladies, then they will deliver a healthy child with some "Tejarupa".

 Everyone who visit Ganagapur will carry some amount of Bhasma with them as it's very powerful and precious.
 Taste the Bhasma once and you will feel how sweet and how different the Bhasma is.